Your Cart

 However, they are distinct: Traditionally, puff pastry is made with just flour, butter, and water, while phyllo also contains oil and sometimes white vinegar or egg yolk.

 Puff pastry is incredibly versatile.
-It is used for both sweet and savory dishes, ranging from appetizers to main courses to desserts.
+It is used for both sweet and savory dishes, ranging from appetizers to main courses to desserts (and pairs well with vegan pie crusts).
 You'll find puff pastry in beef Wellington, sausage rolls, savory pies, strudel, turnovers, and much more.

 However, since puff pastry is usually made with butter, it is not often vegan.
 Even those puff pastry brands that don't use butter often use animal by-products.